mxber2022/ETHTaipei24/README.md

 **Giveaway Smart Contract**

-The farcaster giveaway systemt is a decentralized application (DApp) built on the Ethereum blockchain that allows users to participate in and host giveaways using USDC (a stablecoin).
+The farcaster frame giveaway system is a decentralized application (DApp) built on the Ethereum blockchain that allows users to participate in and host giveaways using circle USDC (a stablecoin).
 This contract provides a transparent and secure way to conduct giveaways, ensuring fairness for all participants.

 ### Key Features